 What is Self-Build Home Insurance?

 There’s a lot to consider when building your own home.
-One of the first questions you should ask yourself is, am I covered if anything bad should happen?
+One of the first questions you should ask yourself is, am I covered by home insurance if anything bad should happen?

 If you are building your own house, you will need a self build insurance policy.
 This will cover you for public and employers’ liability as well as the building itself and construction materials.